cdeeply/cdeeply/README.md

 This repository contains libraries and plugins that allow C Deeply's algorithms to be called directly by another application rather than manually through the web portal.
 The current interfaces are:

-- Bash scripting -- this returns the neural network embedded in an HMTL file, rather than the raw data
+- UNIX Bash scripts -- these return the neural network embedded in an HMTL file, rather than the raw data

 Each interface gives access to two methods: